hydrodynamicstability/Invitation-to-Hydrodynamics/booksByPhysicists.md

     - Written by an Israeli theoretical physicist, this very short book attempts to teach "the minimum of what every physicist, engineer and mathematician needs to know about hydrodynamics."
 Solutions to exercises are provided in the back, and a [supporting website](https://www.weizmann.ac.il/complex/falkovich/fluid-mechanics) is maintained by the author.
 This short text is more demanding on the reader than some others on this list.

 - Richard Fitzpatrick, 2017:  *Theoretical Fluid Mechanics*.
 Institute of Physics.
     - Lamenting the absence of fluid dynamics courses in the physics curriculum, the book was written for self-study by graduate students, and consequently includes solutions to all its problems.
 Emphasizes astrophysical and geophysical applications.
-The author seems to be an astrophysicist-turned-plasma physicist.
+The author seems to be an astronomer-turned-plasma physicist.

 - Etienne Guyon, Jean-Pierre Hulin, Luc Petit, and Catalin D. Mitescu, 2015:  *Physical Hydrodynamics*, 2d edition.
 Oxford University Press.
 Original French edition, 1991.
     - This French text is another with a strong experimentalists' flavor.
 The original edition had no exercises, but the second edition has a small number of end-of-chapter problems, with solutions in the back.
 See Raymond A. Shaw's [review](https://doi.org/10.1119/1.4929153) in the *American Journal of Physics*, 83 (12):  1061-1062 (2015).